JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/viewing-images.md

 1. Right-click the sample, and choose "Open in Horta".
 2. Left-click the sample to select it; then choose `Horta` > `Open in Horta` from the `Actions` menu.

 At this point, not a lot will visibly happen.
 When you open a sample in Horta, all that happens is that the dataset's metadata is loaded into the application.
 The images themselves are not yet loaded.
-You will see that in the "Horta Control Center" panel at right, near the top, the "Sample" field will now show the name "2018-07-02".
+You will see that in the "Horta Control Center" panel at right, near the top below the "WORKSPACE" heading, the "Sample" field will now show the name "2018-07-02".
 That's all (screenshot below).
 In the next tutorial ("Tracing neurons"), we'll see that opening a workspace in Horta populates much more information in the UI.
 The "Concepts" section of the documentation has more information on the difference between samples and workspaces.

-{{< imglink src="../images-viewing/sample-open-hcc.png" link="../images-viewing/sample-open-hcc.png" alt="sample information in the Horta Control Center" >}}
+{{< imglink src="../images-viewing/sample-open-hcc.png" link="../images-viewing/sample-open-hcc.png" alt="sample information in the Horta Control Center" width="600px" >}}

 ### Open the Horta 3D window

 It's time to finally look at some images.
 For this demonstration, we'll start with the 3D images.
-Near the top of the Horta Control Center, find the checkbox labeled "Open 3D".
+Near the top of the Horta Control Center, under the "VIEWS" heading, find the checkbox labeled "Open 3D".
 Click it so it's checked.

 You will see a window tab titled "Horta 3D" open in the center panel.
 The first 3D images will also load.
 Initially, it'll be underwhelming.
 Probably you'll see one small bright rectangle in the center of the screen.
 In the next section, we'll see how to adjust the color.
 For now, if you left-click in the 3D window, more data will load to cover most of the window.